Almost disjoint families and some automorphic and injective properties of $\ell_\infty/c_0$: Introduction

-Motivated by fundamental phenomena of uncountable combinatorics already discovered by Hausdorff and Luzin which imply that the Boolean algebra $\wp(\N)/Fin$ corresponding to $\ell_\infty/c_0$ is not ${\mathit{Fincofin}}(\omega_1)$-injective, nor ${\mathit{Fincofin}}(\omega_1)$-extensible nor ${\mathit{Fincofin}}(\omega_1)$-automorphic\footnote{The definitions of these notions for Boolean algebras are analogous to those from Definition \ref{def-main}.} the authors of \cite{book} proved the failure of isometric versions of injectivity of $\ell_\infty/c_0$ already at the first uncountable level $\omega_1$ (Proposition 5.18 of \cite{book}).
-The same motivation underlies the main open problem (Problem 12) concerning injectivity properties of $\ell_\infty/c_0$ discussed in Section 6.4.3. of \cite{book} whether the injectivity properties as in Definition \ref{def-main} already provably fail at the first uncountable level $\omega_1$ possibly due to some similar, perhaps yet undiscovered, combinatorial phenomena or they may consistently hold, for example, up to arbitrarily big continuum.
+Fundamental phenomena of uncountable combinatorics already discovered by Hausdorff and Luzin imply that the Boolean algebra $\wp(\N)/Fin$ corresponding to $\ell_\infty/c_0$ is not ${\mathit{Fincofin}}(\omega_1)$-injective, nor ${\mathit{Fincofin}}(\omega_1)$-extensible, nor ${\mathit{Fincofin}}(\omega_1)$-automorphic.\footnote{The definitions of these notions for Boolean algebras are analogous to those from Definition \ref{def-main}.} Motivated by that, the authors of \cite{book} proved the failure of isometric versions of injectivity of $\ell_\infty/c_0$ already at the first uncountable level $\omega_1$ (Proposition 5.18 of \cite{book}).
+The same motivation underlies the main open problem (Problem 12) discussed in Section 6.4.3. of \cite{book} whether the injective properties of $\ell_\infty/c_0$ as in Definition \ref{def-main} already fail at the first uncountable level $\omega_1$ possibly due to some similar, perhaps yet undiscovered, combinatorial phenomena or they may consistently hold, for example, up to arbitrarily big continuum.
 Discussing this problem in section 6.4.3 the authors of \cite{book} write: 6pt {\it ``the problem of injectivity-like properties of $\ell_\infty/c_0$ is connected at a deep level with its $c_0(\omega_1)$-automorphic character''} 6pt and they state an auxiliary open Problem 13 whether $\ell_\infty/c_0$ is $c_0(\omega_1)$-automorphic.
-The first main result of this paper shows that this problem is undecidable by the usual axioms of {\sl ZFC}.
-This is the consequence of the following two theorems:
+The first main result of this paper shows that this problem is undecidable by the usual axioms of {\sf ZFC}.
+This is a consequence of the following two theorems: